 In response to TikTok’s exponential growth in popularity, Instagram has introduced a relatively new feature in the past couple of years, and this is Instagram Reels.

-Instagram Reels statistics for 2022 show that it is currently available in more than 50 countries.
+It is currently available in more than 50 countries.

 However, before we dive into these, let’s ensure that we are all in the same boat when it comes to what we know about Instagram Reels.
-Here are some important Instagram Reels statistics for 2022.

 - Instagram Reels’ screen space is massive compared to other Instagram post types, and is purposely 8% larger than TikTok’s in order to get a competitive edge